+We passionately believe in minimising our impact on the environment and are striving to reduce our own BCF.
 We embrace our social responsibility to respect and protect the environment and believe we should be a role model, inspiring others to follow our lead.
-During RIIO-ED1, we have driven a more proactive, performance driven approach to environmental stewardship, achieving a 15% reduction of our BCF since 2014/15.
-In 2021/22, only 1.45% of waste from our operations is being sent to landfill as compared to 32.7% in 2014/15.
+During RIIO-ED1, we have driven a more proactive, performance driven approach to environmental stewardship, achieving a 38% reduction of our BCF since 2014/15.
+In 2021/22, only 0.07% of waste from our operations is being sent to landfill as compared to 20.4% in 2014/15.
 We have also achieved a reduction of SF6 gas leaks outperforming our 17% reduction RIIO-ED1 target for top ups based on like for like data.